 The value of directory parameter is always a directory object.
 Directory object is a name mapped over a directory path.
 Or you can say that it’s a pointer pointing over a directory where impdp utility can find the dumpfiles created by expdp data pump export.

-Using DUMPFILE parameter you can specify those dumpfiles which contains the tables which you want to import.
-If there are more than one dumpfiles then you can specify their names separated by commas.
+DUMPFILE: Using DUMPFILE parameter you can specify those dumpfiles which contain the tables which you want to import.
+If there are more than one dumpfile then you can specify their names separated by commas.

 That’s how you import tables in your system using impdp data pump import.